rpocaznoi/multer-azure-storage/README.md

 npm test
 ```

+I tried using Azurite as the test container, but couldn't make it work (perhaps it was just a matter of more time to research).

 # To improve
 As of 2020 July, this library is still evolving.
 Some of the things that we need to work on: